Maintenance

 guidelines below:

 Type of Sand: Always purchase 'play sand'.
-'Builders sand is not suitable and will stain.
+'Building sand is not suitable and will stain.

-Orientation: Shade during the summer months and maximum light in the winter, this will help to ward off the formation of mould.
+Orientation: Ensure that sandpits are shaded during the summer months and receive maximum light in the winter; this will help to ward off the formation of mould.
 Ideally, locate the unit under a waterproof structure, if available.
 Excessive rainfall combined with water introduced during the play session could cause the sand to become saturated.

-Drainage: The sand box must be allowed to drain properly.
+Drainage: The sandpit must be allowed to drain properly.
 Remove any leaf matter or similar debris and also any sand play accessories, such as buckets, after each play session.
-Sandpit tables have a series of holes drilled into the base of the sand box; brush the base regularly with a stiff hand brush from the underside of the unit to ensure these do not become blocked.

 Sand Replacement: Topping up and replacement will be required as felt necessary.

-Use of Tools Please use appropriate play tools with our Sandpits as this will protect the lined base from tears and will prevent the loss of sand through the drainage holes.
+Use of Tools: Use appropriate play tools with our sandpits as this will protect the lined base from tears and will prevent the loss of sand through the drainage holes.

 The maintenance of Artificial Grass is very straight forward.